skaae/skaae.github.com/_posts/2014-06-26-Restricted-Boltzmann-Machines.md

 The figure shows samples drawn from two different RBM's trained on the MNIST data set.
 The first RBM is trained with persistent contrastive divergence (PCD) and the second RBM is trained with contrastive divergence (CD).

-A RBM is a two layer bipartite graph.
+A RBM is a two layer bipartite graph which tries to model some distribution over data.
 The bottom layer is usually called the visible layer and the top layer is the hidden layer.
 In our model the units in the visible and hidden layer will be binary stochastic units.
 The RBM is a energy based model where the energy is given by:

 $$
 E(\mathbf{v},\mathbf{h}) = -\sum_{i\in \text{visible}} b_i v_i -\sum_{i\in \text{hidden}} c_j h_j - \sum^{}_{i,j} v_i h_j w_{ij}